Paul J. Bradley: Priesthood

 At the same time, Bradley earned a Master of Social Work degree from the University of Pittsburgh.
 In 1973, Bradley became the youth director for the Northwest Deanery, working there until 1975.
-In 1977, he became family life director for the Butler Deanery, working there until 1982.
+From 1977 to 1982, he was family life director for the Butler Deanery.

 In 1983, Bradley became the director of the diocesan Office for Family Life.
-In 1988, he became diocesan secretary for human services, during which time he also served as co-pastor with then Reverend Daniel DiNardo of Madonna del Castello Parish in Swissvale, Pennsylvania.
+In 1988, he became diocesan secretary for human services, during which time he also served as co-pastor with Daniel DiNardo of Madonna del Castello Parish in Swissvale, Pennsylvania.